List of Marthandavarma characters: Marthanda Varma

-Marthanda Varma, who is distinctively known as Anizham Thirunal Marthanda Varma, ascended to the throne of Venad in 1729, and thereafter expanded the kingdom to form the state of Travancore.
-At the age of one, he lost his parents among whom, his father was a Kilimanoor Koithampuran who, died of severe fever and his mother was adapted to Venad royal family during the period of Umayamma Rani from Kolathunadu.
-The novel does not give any explicit references to the hereditary roots of Marthanda Varma.
-In the novel, he refers king Rama Varma as his maternal uncle and refers Kilimanoor Koithampuran, who sacrificed his life for saving the little prince Karthika Thirunal Rama Varma from the plans of Ramanamadathil Pillai, as elder brother.
+Marthanda Varma, also known as Anizham Thirunal Marthanda Varma, ascended to the throne of Venad in 1729 and expanded the kingdom to form the state of Travancore.
+At age one, he lost his parents; his father (Kilimanoor Koithampuran) died of an illness, and his mother was adopted by the Venad royal family during the period of Umayamma Rani from Kolathunadu.
+The novel does not refer to Marthanda Varma's actual background; he calls King Rama Varma his maternal uncle, and refers to Kilimanoor Koithampuran (who sacrificed his life to save prince Karthika Thirunal Rama Varma from the plans of Ramanamadathil Pillai) as his elder brother.

-Thambi Duo
+Thambi duo

-Thambi duo or Thambimar or Thambi brothers refers to the two sons of king Rama Varma.
-In the royal edicts, Mathilakam Records, (Note: Matilakaṁ Grantavari or Mathilakam Records are palm leaf scrolls (churunas or curuṇakaḷ) with information about Sree Padmanabha Swamy Temple and the kingdom of erstwhile Travancore, written in ancient scripts of Kerala such as Vattezhuthu, Kolezhuthu, besidesTamil and Malayalam as royal orders (neettu or nīṭṭŭ), land records (ozhuku or oḻukŭ), treasury notices, taxation records, court proceedings, boundary disputes etc.) the sons of king Rama Varma are mentioned as Kunchu Thambi and Ilaya Thambi (Note: Kuñcu Taṁpi and Iḷaya Taṁpi.
-They are also been referred as Kanakku Thambi Raman Raman and Kanakku Thambi Raman Athichan (Kaṇakku Taṁpi Rāman Rāman and Kaṇakku Taṁpi Rāman Āticcan) respectively.) for elder and younger brothers respectively; also mentioned that, they had a paterfamilias named Kumara Pillai.
-P. Shangoony Menon stated their names as Papu Thambi and Raman Thambi in the History of Travancore from the Earliest Times, whereas in The Sketch of Progress of Travancore, Dewan Nanoo Pillai stated that they were commonly known as Coonju Thambimar and their names are Pulpu Thumbi and Raman Thambi.
-In the folk songs and ballads the elder one is mentioned as Valiya Thambi and younger one is Kunju Thambi, and also mentions that their mother's name as Abhirami or Kittanathalamma (Note: Avirāmi or Kiṭṭaṇattāḷamma.) and they have a younger sister named Kochumani Thanka or Kochu Madamma.
-In the novel the elder brother is Pappu Thambi alias Padmanabhan Thambi, whereas the younger brother is Raman Thambi.
-In the biography of author, C. V. Raman Pillai, it is mentioned that the caretaker of the author in his childhood, Kesavan Thambi Karyakkar had two sons named Padmanabhan Thambi and Raman Thambi, with whom author had grown up.
-The novel mentions about Padmanabhan Thambi's mother as deceased during the timeline of the novel and did not link her to Raman Thambi, about whom Padmanabhan Thambi raises the concern of being upset, if he is to claim the throne through lineal descent system implying that Raman Thambi is equally eligible like him for the throne as possibly born to a different mother.
+The Thambi duo (or Thambimar, or the Thambi brothers) refers to the two sons of king Rama Varma.
+In the royal edicts, Mathilakam Records, (Note: Matilakaṁ Grantavari or Mathilakam Records are palm leaf scrolls (churunas or curuṇakaḷ) with information about Sree Padmanabha Swamy Temple and the kingdom of erstwhile Travancore, written in ancient scripts of Kerala such as Vattezhuthu, Kolezhuthu, in addition to Tamil and Malayalam as royal orders (neettu or nīṭṭŭ), land records (ozhuku or oḻukŭ), treasury notices, taxation records, court proceedings, or boundary disputes.) the sons of king Rama Varma are Kunchu Thambi and Ilaya Thambi (Note: Kuñcu Taṁpi and Iḷaya Taṁpi.
+They are also referred to as Kanakku Thambi Raman Raman and Kanakku Thambi Raman Athichan (Kaṇakku Taṁpi Rāman Rāman and Kaṇakku Taṁpi Rāman Āticcan), respectively.) are the elder and younger brothers, respectively; the paterfamilias was Kumara Pillai.
+P. Shangoony Menon called them Papu Thambi and Raman Thambi in the History of Travancore from the Earliest Times; in The Sketch of Progress of Travancore, Nanoo Pillai wrote that they were commonly known as Coonju Thambimar and their names were Pulpu Thumbi and Raman Thambi.
+In folk songs and ballads, the elder brother is Valiya Thambi and the younger is Kunju Thambi; their mother's name is Abhirami or Kittanathalamma, (Note: Avirāmi or Kiṭṭaṇattāḷamma.) and they have a younger sister named Kochumani Thanka or Kochu Madamma.
+In the novel, the elder brother is Pappu Thambi (also known as Padmanabhan Thambi) and the younger brother is Raman Thambi.
+According to C. V. Raman Pillai's biography, Kesavan Thambi Karyakkar (his childhood caretaker) had two sons (Padmanabhan Thambi and Raman Thambi) with whom the author had grown up.